 I just loved this little deck overlooking the rocks and water.
 The 1950’s vibe speaks to the age of the original house, which was, until recently, a modest 1950’s ranch home.
 I’d be out there everyday, huddled under the chair awning, taking in the views.

 Another view to the left of the long wooden Powder Point bridge.

 This house, as mentioned above, was built in the 1950’s and was a modest one-story ranch house that was painted pink and included white shutters with little cut out hearts.
-While the views of the water were certainly improved with two extra stories, the house is nothing without the views.Favorite Tips for a Well-Decorated Home?
-Click here!
+But it’s really all about the views!